Google to unify privacy policy across products

 In 2010, the FTC settled charges with Twitter, after the agency alleged that the social networking service had failed to safeguard users' personal information.

-U.S. regulators are reportedly looking into whether Google manipulates its search results to favour its own products and have expanded the probe to include Google+.
+U.S. regulators are reportedly looking into whether Google manipulates its search results to favor its own products and have expanded the probe to include Google+.

 "Regulators globally have been calling for shorter, simpler privacy policies - and having one policy covering many different products is now fairly standard across the Web," Whitten said in the post.